DR. IRYNA IVANOVA

 In my work, I draw upon Psychodynamic theory, Existential theory, and Behavioral Therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
 Additionally, I am an ardent student pursuing training in body-based interventions such as Somatic Experiencing.
 These approaches provide versatile and effective ways to address depression, anxiety, trauma, self-esteem issues, feelings of meaninglessness, grief and loss, life transitions,

-relationship issues, and LGBTQ+ matters.
+relationship issues, occupational stress and injuries, and LGBTQ+ matters.

 elias@IvanovaPsychology.com